Banking in Germany: Market overview

-Private banks are found mostly in the cities whereas cooperative and savings banks are almost everywhere, and are often exclusive in smaller villages.
+Private banks are found mostly in the cities, whereas cooperative and savings banks are almost everywhere and are often exclusive in smaller villages.

-ATM (Geldautomat) are on nearly every corner.
-However, customers mostly have to use their bank's ATM with their debit card if they don't want to pay a fee.
-Cash Group offers free ATM through the group.

-Using a credit card (Visa/MasterCard/Diners Club/American Express) from a German bank in any German ATM generates a fee of about 3%.
+ATMs (Geldautomaten) are on nearly every corner.
+However, customers mostly have to use their bank's ATM with their debit card if they do not want to pay a fee.
+Cash Group offers free ATMs through the group.
+Using a credit card (Visa/MasterCard/Diners Club/American Express) from a German bank at any German ATM generates a fee of about 3%.
 Most people prefer to use their EC/Maestro debit card.
 Many physical payments are still made in cash, but increasingly, Germans are using their EC/Maestro.

-Online payments are done mostly either with direct debit (Lastschrift) or with credit card.
+Online payments are done mostly either with direct debit (Lastschrift) or with a credit card.

-Most of the banks offer a free main account (Girokonto) as long as the customer deposits a minimum amount regularly (> €1000 income each month).
+Most banks offer a free main account (Girokonto) as long as the customer deposits a minimum amount regularly (over €1000 in income each month).